Meet Alison Storey

 She started her athletic career in Rhythmical Gymnastics, competing for New Zealand in her teenage years, before joining the family in taking up rowing.
 As part of the NZ Rowing Team, Alison & her crewmates won a Commonwealth Gold Medal in the coxless four in 2002.
 In 2011 she was selected to represent New Zealand in a third sport, as part of the Olympic Qualification NZ Beach Volleyball Team.

-A battle with anaemia through most of 2013 & 2014 necessitated something quieter in the way of sport and so she took up competitive Archery at the end of 2014 and is currently ranked in the top 3 in New Zealand.
+A battle with anaemia through most of 2013 & 2014 necessitated something quieter in the way of sport and so she took up competitive Archery for a few years resulting in a top 3 NZ ranking.
+She then moved into the pro-bono role of S&C coach for Archery New Zealand and attended the Youth Olympic Games in 2018 as part of the support staff for the New Zealand team.

 Whilst a member of the NZ Rowing Team she studied extramurally toward a Graduate Diploma in Sport Management with Massey University, and also completed study in Human Nutrition in 2010.
 She finally completed the Bachelors Degree in Sport & Exercise (Management & Coaching) that she started one paper at a time in the Rowing team, in 2014.

-Alison is also a regular columnist for the Waikato Fitness Journal and Storey Sport is a proud sponsor of the Waipa District Youth Sports Awards and the Waipa Fun Run.
+Alison is also a regular columnist for the Cambridge Edition and Inspo Fitness Journal, and Storey Sport is a proud sponsor of the Waipa District Youth Sports Awards and the Waipa Fun Run.